happypath-io/remote-config/README.md

-# HappyPath - Dynamic Config
+# HappyPath - Remote Config

-HappyPath gives developers a simple way to create and manage dynamic configuration files to control any part of your application from the cloud.
+HappyPath gives developers a simple way to create and manage remote configuration files to control any part of your application from the cloud.
 Host  your own config file, or manage it in the cloud by creating a free account here: [app.happypath.io](https://app.happypath.io/#auth-sign-up)

 See docs, installation and examples here: [docs.happypath.io](https://docs.happypath.io)

 ## Installation

 ### Using NPM
-`npm install @happypath-io/dynamic-config`
+`npm install @happypath-io/remote-config`

 ## Configuration

 Import & initialize client
 ```
-import dynamicConfig from '@happypath-io/dynamic-config'
+import remoteConfig from '@happypath-io/dynamic-config'

-await dynamicConfig.init({
+await remoteConfig.init({
   apiKey: 'YOUR-API-KEY',
   environment: '<development | staging | production>'
 })